Vanar-AI-Excellence-Program/Assignment1-Aatiqa/README.md

    ```

 The AI chat widget will appear as a floating button in the bottom-right corner of your application.
 Click it to start chatting with the AI assistant!

+## 🌳 Tree-Structured Chat System

+### How It Works

+The application features an advanced tree-structured conversation system that allows users to explore multiple conversation paths:

+1. **Linear Conversations**: Start with normal chat on the "main" branch
+2. **Forking**: Click the "Fork" button on any assistant message to create a new branch
+3. **Branch Navigation**: Use the branch selector in the sidebar to switch between different conversation paths
+4. **Message Threading**: Each branch shows messages from the root up to the fork point plus branch-specific messages

+### Key Features

+- **Fork from Any Point**: Create new conversation branches from any assistant message
+- **Visual Branch Management**: Branch selector with icons (🌟 for main branch, 🌿 for other branches)
+- **Automatic Branch Naming**: Default names generated, with option to customize
+- **Persistent Branch History**: All branches are saved and can be revisited
+- **User Isolation**: Each user (regular/admin) sees only their own conversation trees
+- **Guest Mode**: Non-authenticated users can chat but conversations aren't saved

+### Usage Examples

+1. **Exploring Different Approaches**: Fork from an AI response to ask follow-up questions in different directions
+2. **Comparing Solutions**: Create multiple branches to explore various problem-solving approaches
+3. **Conversation Recovery**: If a conversation goes off-track, switch back to an earlier branch
+4. **Research and Development**: Maintain separate branches for different aspects of a topic

 ## 🙏 Acknowledgments